This post may contain affiliate links.

-- Talk it out: Talk to yourself, talk to your cat, record it on your phone and play back, talk to your best-friend or your partner.
-Just hear the words out-loud and hear the truth of where they are coming from.
+- Talk it out: Talk to yourself, talk to your cat, record it on your phone and playback, talk to your best friend or your partner.
+Just hear the words out loud and hear the truth of where they are coming from.
 Is there value to the doubt?
 Or fear?
 Bonus: talking to someone who can talk back can help give you feedback as well!

-- Journal: Journaling is similar to talking it out, being able to write out all of those negative thoughts and feelings in a safe place free from judgement is a great way to get them out of your head.
+- Journal: Journaling is similar to talking it out, being able to write out all of those negative thoughts and feelings in a safe place free from judgment is a great way to get them out of your head.
 Once they are there you can lock it up real tight and never worry about them again.
 OR even better, write about you deal with them as well, that way in the future you can look back at if needed to remind yourself how you dealt with those feelings “last time”.

 - Light it on fire: Okay a little dramatic, but pretty cathartic as well.
 Take a moment to write your negative self-doubting thoughts on a piece of paper.
 Then (in a safe place) light it on fire!
 Watch those thoughts go up in smoke (literally!).
 Then forget them, and move on with your life.
 Who needs the drama of self-doubt anyway?